The Free Earth Manifesto

 - Equal Liberty.
 The rights of individuals may not be denied or abridged based on sex, wealth, ethnicity, nationality, language, beliefs, or sexual orientation.

 - Emancipation.
-Parents or guardians have the right to raise their children as they see fit unless they abuse, neglect, or recklessly endanger their children, who in turn have the right to petition a court to establish their maturity and become emancipated, with all the rights of an adult.
+Parents or guardians have the right to raise their children as they see fit unless found by a jury to abuse, neglect, or recklessly endanger their children.
+Children have the right to petition a court to establish their maturity and become emancipated, with all the rights of an adult.

 Nature